Getting Started with tmux - Terminal Multiplexing Basics

 Lina: You keep saying "Ctrl+b" — what exactly is that?

 Linny-senpai: It's the signal that tells tmux "the next key is for you, not the shell."
-We call it the prefix key, and it defaults to Ctrl+b.
+We call it the prefix key — prefix simply means "something placed in front."
+It defaults to Ctrl+b.

 Lina: I see — normal keys go to the shell inside, but keys after the prefix go to tmux itself.